18F/handbook/_pages/how-we-work/account-manager.md

 title: Account Management at 18F
 ---

 Account Managers (AMs) at 18F are the connective tissue across 18F projects that allow us to build long-term relationships with partners and consistently help 18F project teams deliver value.

-Because of the number of projects they are involved with, AMs serve as hubs of institutional knowledge for project teams.
+Because of the number of projects they're involved with, AMs serve as hubs of institutional knowledge for project teams.

 ## Different roles at different times